What to Do When People Don't Accept Your Boundaries

-In this podcast (episode #312) and blog, I am going to talk about how to respond in a healthy way when people don’t respond well to you taking ownership of your mental health and life.
+In this podcast (episode #399) and blog, I am going to talk about how to respond in a healthy way when people don’t respond well to you, and how to take ownership of your mental health and life.

 As you start to heal and prioritize your mental health, you may notice people reacting negatively as you change.
 There are many reasons for this, which I am going to go through, but before I do, I want to emphasize that you were never hard to love.
 You are phenomenal.
 And I am not saying that to make you feel all warm inside; I am saying it as a scientist and researcher.
 Your psychoneurobiology (mind, brain and body) is wired for love, which is amazing!
 There is something you can do that no one else can do, which is also incredible!
 Besides the different structures of your brain, you have about 200 specializations across the different parts of your brain that are aligned in a unique and wonderful way, making you you.
 Just wow!